imeldaish/super-mario-flexbox/README.md

 # super-mario-flexbox

 Welcome to the Flex-Box Practice website for the Web Developer Camp at iCode Cypress!
-This website is designed to help kids registered for the camp practice their flex-box skills using HTML and CSS.
+This website is designed to help kids registered for the camp practice their flex-box skills using CSS.

 <h1> Description </h1>